ksyasuda/ani-cli/README.md

 <!-- markdown-toc end -->

-# MPV Extenstion - Skip Intro Script
+# MPV Extension - Skip Intro Script

 _This repo comes packaged with and will install the [skip-intro.lua](https://github.com/rui-ddc/skip-intro)